 - Switch to the lane opposite to the construction to be farther away from gravel and debris;

 - DO NOT go through an automatic car wash to remove debris.
 The automatic car wash is not designed to clear off materials from road construction and you may end up scraping up your car from the revolving sponges.
 Wash it by hand or bring it to someone to detail if for you.

 - When traveling in a construction zone, slow down.
 Higher speeds in construction zones are hazardous for several reasons.
 Primarily, the vehicle can kick up a great deal of damaging debris.
 Secondly, if there are potholes or low and soft shoulders, which blend into the road, hitting them at high speeds are quite likely to damage your vehicle.

 If your vehicle is damaged from a road under construction who is liable?

 It is a bit of a finger pointing nightmare to determine who is ultimately responsible for damages caused to a vehicle during road construction.
 Why?
 First you have the city who is performing the work.
 The buck will pass to the province who funds the road construction projects, who will either pass the buck back down to the local level or ask you to have your insurer file a claim with them.
-It is a bunch of red tape to be honest.
+It is a bunch of red tape.
 There are no publicly available numbers for the denial rate of claims related to road damage due to construction, but it would stand to reason that only in unusual circumstances would the province pay damages.
 The BC government says that you should work through your insurance company to have a claim made against the province.
 You can read all about it right here.